 8. Photograph Reflections

-Reflections are easy to miss in real life but nearly impossible to ignore in photos.
-While you can find reflections on many different surfaces including glass, shiny cars and ice, water is probably the best surface for reflection photography.
+Reflections make wonderful iPhone photography subjects.
+While you can find reflections on many different surfaces including glass, shiny cars, and ice, water is probably the best surface for reflection photography.

-If there are no waves, you can always create them yourself by moving your hand through the water, which is what I did in the following photo.
+If there are no waves, you can always create them yourself by moving your hand through the water.
+The photo below was taken just after the water was deliberately disturbed.

 Once you start paying attention, you’ll notice that reflections are everywhere – and they look great in photos!